MacPiper/rpi-docker-backup/README.md

 - `napnap75.backup.databases=%DATABASE_NAME%, %ANOTHER_DATABASE%` to backup MySQL/MariaDB databases (the environment variable MYSQL_ROOT_PASSWORD must be set with the root password on localhost or the root user must have no password on localhost)

 # Usage (additional functionnalities)
+- If the script shall stop the container during backup, add the label `napnap75.backup.stopstart` to the container.
+Otherwise it will remain running during backup, in case of modifications during the backup it may be unusable.
 - The script is able to post a message to a Slack webhook when a backup is finished or failed.
 Add the `SLACK_URL` environment variable with the URL of your Slack webhook.
 - The script is able to store the results of the backup to a InfluxDB database.
 Add the `INFLUXDB_URL` environment variable with the URL of your database.